m-lab/website/_posts/blog/2019-08-01-traceroute-bq-newdata-available.md

 ORDER BY ts DESC

-4. Count how many hops was in a specific ASN:
+## Count how many hops was in a specific ASN

 SELECT
 ts,